 You may want to search for an insurer that offers lay-up car insurance coverage.
 Designed for car enthusiasts, these policies provide protection against a range of risks while your vehicle is off the road, including:

 However, while this solution is definitely worth considering for anyone restoring a car, it’s not suitable in all circumstances.
 If you’re going overseas for an extended period, for instance, then you’ll need to look at other options.

-Restricted-use policies are designed to help people who don’t drive their vehicle all that often save on the cost of car insurance.
-The premise behind these policies is simple: it doesn’t make sense that someone who drives 2,000 miles a year should pay the same for car insurance as someone who drives 20,000 miles a year, so they offer a way for you to only pay to cover the miles you actually drive.
+Restricted-use policies are designed to help people who don’t drive their vehicles often save on the cost of car insurance.
+The premise behind these policies is simple: it doesn’t make sense that someone who drives 2,000 miles a year should pay the same for car insurance as someone who drives 20,000 miles a year.
+This policy offers a way for you to only pay to cover the miles you actually drive.

 If you know you won’t be driving your car for an extended period, such as three months out of the next 12, you can choose to insure it for a reduced number of miles.
 This can lead to a significantly reduced premium but still lets you enjoy the peace of mind of comprehensive insurance coverage.